Student Opportunities

 • Auditionees must register for their audition by November 18 at midnight and upload self tapes by November 18 at midnight.
 Late registrations may not be accepted.

-• Pay the required audition fee and submit your application.
+• Pay the required audition fee and submit your application by clicking “Apply.”

 Students may only participate in an audition for ONE category: Acting, Musical Theatre, Technical Design – no multiple auditions in multiple categories are allowed.